jonasthewolf/gsn2x/README.md

 Uniqueness of keys is automatically enforced by the YAML format.

-Error messages are printed to stderr.
+Error messages and warnings are printed to stderr.